Home

 Why Would I Need a Doctor to Vouch For Me?

-There are a few standard treatments for excessive armpit sweating that are usually covered by insurance (prescription antiperspirants and oral medications for hyperhidrosis).
-These work for most people to stop excessive sweating.
+There are a few standard treatments for excessive armpit sweating that are usually covered by insurance:

-But if they don't work, you're going to want to try other things.
+These actually work for most people to stop excessive sweating.
+BUT, if they don’t work, you’re going to want to try other things.

-Click here to learn more about hyperhidrosis botox
+Learn more about hyperhidrosis botox

 There's also a bunch of "alternative treatments" that are considered "elective" or not a "medical necessity."
 Things like hyperhidrosis acupuncture and hypnosis have cured excessive armpit sweating for many.
 But again, they're rarely covered by insurance.
 And they can be pricey.